helderscrolls/operation-cra/README.md

 Run `npx nx build operation-cra` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

+## Code Coverage

+Run `npm run test:all:coverage` to generate code coverage reports for all Apps/Libs in this Nx Workspace.

 ## Running tasks

 To execute tasks with Nx use the following syntax: